steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_fsdatainputstream_syncable.md

   `FSDataOutputStream.hsync()` delegates to `OutputStream.flush()` unless
   the stream it is wrapping implements `Syncable`, in -which case it is called

+# Interface `Syncable`

   <!--  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

+# Interface `CanSetDropBehind`

+This is interface offers the ability of client applications to set hints on the filesystem caching strategy, specifically policy regarding whether not to continue to cache recently read data.

+## void `setDropBehind(Boolean dropCache)`

+Implementations must do one of

+    if implemented:
+      CacheStrategy' = CacheStrategy and drop-behind-flag = dropCache
+    else:
+      raise UnsupportedOperationException

+Subclasses of `FSDataOutputStream` which relay (and poteentially filter) operations to an inner stream SHOULD forward `setDropBehind()` calls to to any inner stream that implements the interface.